konstantinz001/UNO-SA/README.md

 <img src="src/main/Pics/GameField2.PNG" width="500">
 <img src="src/main/Pics/GameField3.PNG" width="500">
 <br/><br/>
-If you want to set a "Wild" Card, you have choose a wishcolor. click one of Color Buttons to set your wishcolor.
+If you want to set a "Wild" Card, you have choose a wishcolor. click one of Color Buttons to set your wishcolor.<br/>
 <img src="src/main/Pics/GameField5.PNG" width="500"> <br/>
 <br/><br/>
-If you have only one or two cards and you want to put a card on the Discard Pile, you have to click on the UNO-Button to call "UNO!".
+If you have only one or two cards and you want to put a card on the Discard Pile, you have to click on the UNO-Button to call "UNO!".<br/>
 <img src="src/main/Pics/GameField4.PNG" width="500"> <br/>
 <br/><br/>
-If the game is over, you can play another game with the "yes" Button or close the window with the "no" Button.
+If the game is over, you can play another game with the "yes" Button or close the window with the "no" Button.<br/>
 <img src="src/main/Pics/GameField6.PNG" width="500">
 <br/><br/>
 ### Technical UI